 About Our Founder

-Through her continual learning, Sarah gradually uncovered her own neurological and sensory differences.
+Through her continual learning, Sarah has discovered her own neurological and sensory differences.
 Her ever-evolving knowledge informs her understanding of how she (and others) function in the world, both in times of ease as well as in times of struggle.
 Sarah is married and has two children, and has intimate knowledge on how neurodivergence impacts relationships and development.
 She also understands the complex needs of twice exceptional (2e) learners as a parent, individual, partner, and therapist.